bossley9/leaderboard/README.md

   an exception case was needed to ensure the form would not lock.

 - 07/22/19: After a long hiatus, I fixed security vulnerabilities and updated to ES6+.
 I first had to make sure everything was running properly before transitioning.

+- 08/13/19: I had to reduce VARCHAR sizes from 255 bytes to 100 bytes because the MySQL max key length is 767 bytes and MySQL uses more space for binary unique strings.
+I also improved setup/installation instructions for future reference.